phun-ky/phun-ky.github.io/_posts/2010-03-29-attending-goopen-2010.md

 ### Cloud Computing opportunities - by Business Director Amazon Web Services, <a href="http://lu.linkedin.com/in/martinbuhr">Martin Buhr</a>

-> His role is to drive increased awareness of Amazonâ€™s cloud computing offerings in Europe, the Middle East, and Africa, grow the customer and revenue base, and oversee all public facing activities including business development, sales, marketing, evangelism, and support.
+> His role is to drive increased awareness of Amazon's cloud computing offerings in Europe, the Middle East, and Africa, grow the customer and revenue base, and oversee all public facing activities including business development, sales, marketing, evangelism, and support.

-> Martin joined Amazon Web Services in January 2006 to drive awareness and adoption of Amazonâ€™s Elastic Compute Cloud (EC2).
+> Martin joined Amazon Web Services in January 2006 to drive awareness and adoption of Amazon's Elastic Compute Cloud (EC2).

 > Before joining Amazon Web Services, Martin served business development and strategy functions within the Windows Networking and Connected Devices group at Microsoft.
 Prior to that, Martin was Vice President of Business Development for Neomar, a Silicon Valley startup backed by Research in Motion, which securely extended enterprise applications to mobile devices.

-### Is public information public? - by CTO Opera Software, <a href="http://people.opera.com/howcome/">H&aring;kon Wium Lie</a>
+### Is public information public? - by CTO Opera Software, <a href="http://people.opera.com/howcome/">Håkon Wium Lie</a>

 > The government in Norway produce plenty of digital information that isn't made available for everyone.
 Privacy/data security and the national safety could be reasons not to publish everything, but there's a whole lot of useful public information retained with no reason.
 Why is it like this and how can we change this?